defagos/CoconutKit/README.markdown

 You can download CoconutKit from [the official github page](https://github.com/defagos/CoconutKit), both in binary and source forms.

 You can also directly checkout the git repository.
-Note that there are submodules you must update using the `git submodules update --init` command.
+Note that there are submodules you must update using the `git submodule update --init` command.

 ### Supporting development